David Marshall (Singaporean politician): 1956 constitutional talks

-Constitutional talks
+The Singaporean delegation in London, 1956; Marshall is sat second from the left.

-In April 1956, as planned at the December 1955 talks, a Singaporean delegation would be received by the British to hold the constitutional talks.
-The topics of discussion, which were similarly outlined after the December 1955 talks, were to be the definition of self-governance; a possible date for the introduction of self-governance; how the Legislative Assembly, external defence, external relations, and public service would function; and any other possible matters.
-On 5 April, the Legislative Assembly – with the exception of nominated member G. A. P. Sutherland and the officials – unanimously agreed that the All-Party Delegation, at the constitutional talks, was to discuss "the status of an independent territory within the Commonwealth and ceding back external defence and external relations other than trade and commerce to the Government of the United Kingdom".
+In April 1956, as planned at talks held earlier in December 1955, a Singaporean delegation was received by the British to hold constitutional talks in London.
+The topics of discussion, which were similarly outlined after the December 1955 talks, included the definition of self-governance; a possible date for the introduction of self-governance; how the Legislative Assembly, external defence, external relations, and public service functioned; and any other possible matters.
+On 5 April, the Legislative Assembly largely agreed that the delegation was to discuss "the status of an independent territory within the Commonwealth and ceding back external defence and external relations other than trade and commerce to the Government of the United Kingdom".

-On 14 April, the Singaporean delegation left for London.
-The thirteen-man delegation was composed of the LF's chief minister Marshall, labour minister Lim, local government minister Abdul, health minister A. J. Braga, commerce and industry minister J. M. Jumabhoy, and assemblymen Seah Peng Chuan and Wong Foo Nam; the Liberal-Socialist's (Note: The Liberal-Socialists Party was formed on 5 February 1956 after a merge between the Progressive Party and the Democratic Party.) assemblymen Lim Choon Meng, William Tan, Lim Koon Teck, and Lim Cher Keng; and the PAP's assemblymen Lee Kuan Yew and Lim Chin Siong.
-Additionally accompanying the delegation was secretary R. C. Hoffman, assistant secretary G. Leembruggen, special assistant Lee Siow Mong, governor Sir Robert Black, director of personnel J. D. Higham, and attorney-general C. H. Butterfield.
-The constitutional talks opened on 23 April and focused on the delegation's view of independence, formation of a Singaporean citizenship, and management by the Commonwealth Office, among other issues.
-The Colonial Secretary responded that the British wanted to maintain control of Singapore's defence, particularly internal security and external affairs, or at least a joint control between them.